 Historically, alternative financial services have been highly competitive due to relatively low barriers to entry and the regulatory safe harbor that many state statutes provided.
 We compete primarily with services provided by traditional financial institutions, such as overdraft services and bounced check protection for their account holders, and with other non-bank short term cash loan providers, small loan providers, credit unions, short term consumer lenders, financial services entities, and other retail businesses that offer consumer loans or other products and services entities that are similar to ours.
 We also compete with companies that offer short term non-bank cash loans and short-term loans over the internet as well as over the phone.
-The largest competitors are Check'n Go and Check into Cash, each have nearly 300 bases in the United States, in addition QC Holdings, Inc. has more than 240 branches in the United States.
+The largest competitors are Check'n Go, Community Choice Financial and Check into Cash, all of them have a significant retail presence in the United States.

-As of the first quarter of 2023, Grupo Elektra operated 917 points of contact in 24 states in USA.
+As of the second quarter of 2023, Grupo Elektra operated 902 points of contact in 24 states in USA.